jbirddog/blue/README.md

 1. Code (14 bytes)
    1. Either 8 bytes for addr and 6 empty
    1. Or 14 bytes available for byte or machine code

-## Opcode Handler

-Once an opcode entry is located in the opcode map the opcode handler is called.
-The BlueVM has two opcode handlers, interpret (default) and compile.
-The interpret handler calls the code address specified in the opcode entry.
-The compile handler finds the opcode length in the opcode entry and copies that many bytes, including the opcode, into the code buffer and advances the code buffer's here.

 ## Opcodes